No booking fees on the app

 Nottingham to London Victoria train travel guide

-The train journey from Nottingham to London Victoria combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Nottingham, you can get to London Victoria in just 2h 2m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Nottingham to London Victoria is efficient and offers a scenic and comfortable experience.
+With frequent departures from Nottingham, you can reach London Victoria in just 2h 3m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking